There are multiple ways to refine the value of a property as it is shown to you and your clients.

 Start by reviewing the basic facts of the subject property.
 If one of the property characteristics needs to be corrected, enter the updated value in the appropriate field.
-Changes to these fields will result in a valuation adjustment: Living Area, Bedrooms, Full Baths and Year Built.
+Changes to these fields will result in a valuation adjustment: Living Area, Bedrooms, Full Baths, Partial Baths and Year Built.
 Please note that the Total Rooms field must not be less than the sum of Bedrooms and Bathrooms (full).
 For example, a property with 3 bedrooms and 2 full baths cannot be changed to have 3 total rooms, unless the number of bedrooms and/or full baths is also decreased.
 Also note that Refined Value calculations are based on public records data on a home, not MLS data, which can understate or overstate changes made to the home facts if there are large discrepancies between public records and MLS data.

 You should also be aware that In a property that is less than 1,200 square feet, decreasing the number of bedrooms or bathrooms can actually increase the refined value, because it reflects a more usable home layout.
 The algorithm behind the refined value feature may believe, for instance, that three bedrooms makes a smaller home less valuable than two bedrooms.

 Now, account for any home upgrades.
 Enter the type of home improvement, the date the project was completed and the total cost.
 Changes like upgrading a kitchen, shown in the dropdown menu, are calculated using the date of the improvement and information from Hanley Wood, a provider of housing development market data.
 The home improvement data are produced at a regional level, and refactored at the ZIP code level for the most accurate results.